liblaber/nyt-article-search-api-2.0.0-typescript-1.0.0/README.md

-# NytArticleSearch TypeScript SDK 1.0.0
+# NY Times Article Search TypeScript SDK 1.0.0

-Welcome to the NytArticleSearch SDK documentation.
-This guide will help you get started with integrating and using the NytArticleSearch SDK in your project.
+Welcome to the NYTimes Article Search SDK documentation.
+This guide will help you get started with integrating and using the NYTimes Article Search SDK in your project.

 ## Versions